 Appropriate validation in the context of ministry can be a challenging road to walk.
 Ultimately our only necessary validator is God, and yet with an elder board or advisory board holding a leader accountable, a vocational ministry can require justification or measurement.

-When is comes to personal spiritual growth I’ve learned to seek out a variety of voices.
-Whether my education comes from books, sermons via online streaming, attending conferences or attending church one thing links these teachers together, my desire to learn about God from them.
-One of the things that draws me to them is the amount of other people learning from them in addition to me.
-I like to think that in this “chicken and egg” scenario the reason so many people are listening to certain preachers or reading certain authors is because their words are so true and Spirit filled.
+When it comes to personal spiritual growth I’ve learned to seek out a variety of voices.
+Whether my education comes from books, sermons via online streaming, attending conferences, or attending church one thing links these teachers together, my desire to learn about God from them.
+One of the things that draw me to them is the number of other people learning from them in addition to me.
+I like to think that in this “chicken and egg” scenario the reason so many people are listening to certain preachers or reading certain authors is that their words are so true and Spirit-filled.
 I like to think I’ve chosen to listen to certain theologians based on their beliefs and teaching, not their social media following…but it is hard to ignore the fact that somewhere along the lines our society decided a large following validated someone’s words.

 On the practical side, numbers are necessary to know how much food to buy for a meeting, how many retreat spots to reserve, and how many resources to purchase.
 There is buying power in numbers with discounts for groups.
 Still, human practicality only carries us so far.
 God calls us to the least of these, He calls us to do what no one else is eager to do and because of that, validity cannot always be found in numbers.

 Several months ago the Lord seized ahold of my heart in a new way.
 While reading Hosea these verses stirred my emotions in an unexpected way.

 12 Though I wrote for him ten thousand precepts of My law,

 13 As for My sacrificial gifts,

 But the Lord has taken no delight in them.

 14 For Israel has forgotten his Maker and built palaces;